JanDostal/tul-ops-exercises/README.md

 # Description

-- These are individual exercises that I have been working on independently in the university course concerning parallel programming, threads synchronization (Mutex, Semaphore, EventFlags) and program freeze recovery (Watchdog)
+- These are individual exercises that I have been working on independently in the university course concerning parallel programming, threads synchronization (Mutex, Semaphore, EventFlags) and program freeze recovery (Watchdog) at the Technical University in Liberec
 - The exercises consist of programs written in C++ intended to be run on mbed development boards, so Mbed Studio IDE needs to be installed
 - Exercises were submitted to E-learning, which is provided by TUL